jgjin/not-quite-an-expert/content/posts/losing_backpack.md

 My friend pulled up and helped me center myself.

-“The backpack has my work laptop and my wallet.”
+"The backpack has my work laptop and my wallet."

-“You shouldn’t risk the danger of confronting the person yourself.
-First, we should call 911.”
+"You shouldn't risk the danger of confronting the person yourself.
+First, we should call 911."

 We called 911.
 The 911 operator told us we should not have called 911.
 Just this once, though, the operator connected us with the local police.

-“I think the police have more to deal with and probably won’t get my backpack back.”
+"I think the police have more to deal with and probably won't get my backpack back."

 We paused.
 We weighed.

-“Oh, the tag moved to Palo Alto Station.”
+"Oh, the tag moved to Palo Alto Station."

-Change of plans - my friend started driving to the tag’s location.
+Change of plans - my friend started driving to the tag's location.

-“So what’s your plan?
-I’m not letting you go in without a plan.”
+"So what's your plan?
+I'm not letting you go in without a plan."

-“I’ll try to judge the person with my backpack, and talk to them?”
+"I'll try to judge the person with my backpack, and talk to them?"

-“What if they pull out a weapon?”
+"What if they pull out a weapon?"

-“I’ll back off, of course.”
+"I'll back off, of course."

-“Yes, but…”
+"Yes, but…"

 We got to Palo Alto Station.
 Once again, I eyed the bags of others.
 The backpack on the person sitting in front of the buses looks like mine.